 Genomic DNA was isolated from the cortical tubers, and the TSC1 and TSC2 genes were sequenced, identifying the disease mutations (Fig. 1A).
 Whole exome sequencing was performed by an external CLIA-certified lab, and no other clinically relevant mutations were identified.
-Astrocytic cell lines were derived from the tumors, and immunoblot analysis showed loss of TSC1 or TSC2 protein, in addition to confirming that the cell lines contained dramatically elevated levels of active, GTP-bound Rheb (Fig. 1B, C).
+Astrocytic cell lines were derived from the tumours, and immunoblot analysis showed loss of TSC1 or TSC2 protein, in addition to confirming that the cell lines contained dramatically elevated levels of active, GTP-bound Rheb (Fig. 1B and C).
 In contrast, control astrocytes from a disease-free donor brain had a basal level of Rheb activation.
-Thus, we confirmed previous reports showing astrocytes derived from TSC cortical tubers are hyperactive for mTOR1/2 signaling (8).
+Thus, we confirmed previous reports showing astrocytes derived from TSC cortical tubers are hyperactive for mTOR1/2 signalling (8).

-To uncover how constitutive mTOR stimulation changes protein phosphorylation, we analyzed the TSC astrocyte phosphoproteome using SILAC.
+To uncover how constitutive mTOR stimulation changes protein phosphorylation, we analysed the TSC astrocyte phosphoproteome using SILAC.
 Patient-derived astrocytes were compared to normal astrocytes and showed hyperphosphorylation of 167 proteins by at least two-fold (Fig. 1D).
-After determining the timing and dose of rapamycin and Torin1 which would induce the most divergent kinomic change (Supplemental Fig. 2-3), each was administered and observed to inhibit phosphorylation of 48 and 2 of the SILAC-identified proteins, respectively, (Fig. 1D).
+After determining the timing and dose of rapamycin and Torin1 which would induce the most divergent kinomic change (Supplementary Material, Figs S2 and S3), each was administered and observed to inhibit phosphorylation of 48 and 2 of the SILAC-identified proteins, respectively, (Fig. 1D).
 Remarkably, of the 167 proteins hyperphosphrylated in our TSC sample, only one phosphorylation event was inhibited by both Torin1 and rapamycin-phosphorylation of catenin delta-1 at S268 (CTNND1 P-S268).

 In cultured, primary TSC astrocytes, immunoblots confirmed that Torin1 suppressed CTNND1 S268 hyperphosphorylation (Fig. 1E).
-In the absence of Torin1, TSC cells immunolabeled for CTNND1 P-S268 emitted a signal that was so intense that image-acquisition times needed to be reduced to compare TSC to WT (240 milliseconds for the TSC samples vs. 600 milliseconds for the WT; Fig 1F).
-As positive controls, we also immunolabeled astrocytes for phosphorylation of two well-known mTOR downstream targets: ribosomal S6 protein kinase p70 (S6) and eukaryotic translation-initiation factor 4E-binding protein (4EBP1; an effector of mTOR) (9).
-Like CTNND1 S268, S6 and 4EBP1 phosphorylation was upregulated and suppressible by Torin1

-(Supplemental Fig. 1).
-In summary, these SILAC, pharmacological, biochemical, and immunolabeling data identify CTNND1 as the mTOR effector specifically hyperphosphorylated in TSC astrocytes.
+In the absence of Torin1, TSC cells immunolabelled for CTNND1 P-S268 emitted a signal that was so intense that image acquisition times needed to be reduced to compare TSC to WT (240 milliseconds for the TSC samples vs. 600 milliseconds for the WT; Fig. 1F).
+As positive controls, we also immunolabelled astrocytes for phosphorylation of two well-known mTOR downstream targets: ribosomal S6 protein kinase p70 (S6) and eukaryotic translation-initiation factor 4E-binding protein (4EBP1; an effector of mTOR) (9).
+Like CTNND1 S268, S6 and 4EBP1 phosphorylation was upregulated and suppressible by Torin1 (Supplementary Material, Figs S1).
+In summary, these SILAC, pharmacological, biochemical and immunolabelling data identify CTNND1 as the mTOR effector specifically hyperphosphorylated in TSC astrocytes.

 CTNND1 S268 phosphorylation controls homodimerization of E-cadherin extracellular domains on abutting cells, allowing cells to bind tightly to one another (10).
 Epithelial cells are rich in CTNND1 P-S268 and E-cadherin, and so tightly adhere to one another, assuming a cuboidal, cobblestone morphology in culture (11).
 Consistent with S268 hyperphosphorylation, TSC astrocytes appeared cuboidal under phase contrast microscopy, and immunostaining for actin and tubulin confirmed an epithelial morphology.
 In contrast, control astrocytes had a mesenchymal morphology (Fig. 2A).
-When cultured astrocytes were grown beyond confluency, TSC monolayers gave rise to tuber-like foci that grew vertically.
+When cultured astrocytes were grown beyond confluency, TSC monolayers gave rise to tuberlike foci that grew vertically.
 Such foci never grew from control astrocyte monolayers, at any density (see Fig. 2B).
-Torin1 blocked both the tuber-like foci and epithelial fate of TSC astrocytes (Fig. 2C, D), suggesting both were under mTOR control.
+Torin1 blocked both the tuber-like foci and epithelial fate of TSC astrocytes (Fig. 2C and D), suggesting both were under mTOR control.

-Epithelial cells are characterized by limited motility, so we tested the TSC patient astrocytes in an in vitro scratch-motility assay (Fig. 2E), in which cells were tested for traversal of a "wound" scratched into a confluent monolayer.
+Epithelial cells are characterized by limited motility, so we tested the TSC patient astrocytes in an in vitro scratch-motility assay (Fig. 2E), in which cells were tested for traversal of a 'wound' scratched into a confluent monolayer.
 As would be expected of epithelialized cells, TSC astrocytes were less motile than control astrocytes.
 Although TSC primary astrocytes proliferated faster than controls (Fig. 2F), they did not migrate into a scratched void (Fig. 2E).
-Thus, the TSC astrocytes comprising the tuber-foci appeared trapped in the late MET: despite showing hallmarks of epithelialized cells, these astrocytes did not respond to contact inhibition and continued to divide (Fig. 2F).
+Thus, the TSC astrocytes comprising the